 The Company has experienced net losses and negative cash flows from operations since inception and expects these conditions to continue for the foreseeable future.
 The Company has needed to raise capital from sales of its securities to sustain operations.
 On June 29, 2021, the Company completed the IPO, issuing 2,875,000 shares of common stock at a price of \$6.00 per share, with gross proceeds of approximately \$17.3 million.
-On July 27, 2022, the Company completed a registered direct offering and a concurrent private placement, issuing 1,159,211 shares of common stock and 130,769 pre-funded warrants and series A warrants to purchase 1,289,980 shares of common stock and series B warrants to purchase 1,289,980 shares of common stock for gross proceeds of approximately \$4.2 million.
-As of September 30, 2022, the Company had a cash balance of approximately \$10.6 million, which based on current estimates will be sufficient to meet its anticipated cash requirements for at least 12 months from the issuance of the condensed financial statements for the period ended September 30, 2022.
+As of March 31, 2022, the Company had a cash balance of approximately \$11.1 million, which based on current estimates will be sufficient to meet its anticipated cash requirements for at least 12 months from the issuance of the financial statements for the period ended March 31, 2022.
 Management believes that the Company will continue to incur losses for the foreseeable future and will need additional resources to sustain its operations until it can achieve profitability and positive cash flows, if ever.
 Management plans to seek additional equity financing and grant funding, but cannot assure that such financing and funding will be available at acceptable terms, or at all.
-The accompanying condensed financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The accompanying financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 There can be no assurance that the Company's research and development will be successfully completed or that any Company product candidate will be approved by the Food and Drug Administration ("FDA") or any other worldwide regulatory authority or become commercially viable.
 The Company is subject to risks common to companies in the biopharmaceutical industry including, but not limited to, dependence on collaborative arrangements, development by the Company or its competitors of new technological innovations, dependence on key personnel, protection of proprietary technology, and compliance with FDA and other governmental regulations and approval requirements.